 Sophisticated attackers frequently go undetected in a victim’s

 network for an extended period.
-Attackers can blend their traffic with
+Attackers can blend legitimate traffic

-legitimate traffic that only skilled network analysts know how to
+with malicious network activity that only skilled network analysts

-detect.
-This course shows learners how to identify malicious network activity.
+know how to detect.
+This course shows learners how to identify

 The course provides an overview of network protocols, network